Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Geometry Reconfiguration

-In addition to this constraint that the distance between every pair of members has to be greater than some value, a discrete motion also needs to satisfy the length constraint (Eq.~\ref{eq:length-constraint}), the angle constraint (Eq.~\ref{eq:angle-constraint}), the manipulability constraint (Eq.~\ref{eq:manipulability-constraint}), and the stability constraint when interacting with the environment.
-For these constraints, it is straightforward to discretize the motion in the current step to some resolution and check the states for validity at this resolution.
-When checking the stability constraint, we first find all supporting nodes by checking the height of every node, and if its height is close enough to the ground, then this node is regarded as a supporting node.
-There have to be at least three supporting nodes all the time.
-Otherwise, this VTT cannot be stable.
-Then the center of mass of the current truss is computed and projected onto the ground.
-Given this projected center of mass and all supporting nodes on the ground, the convex hull of them (the smallest convex polygon that contains all these points) can be computed efficiently using either Jarvis's march~\citep{convex-hull-Jarvis} or Graham's scan~\citep{convex-hull-Graham}.
-If the projected center of mass is not on the boundary of the convex hull, then it is inside the support polygon that is the convex hull.
-Otherwise, this VTT cannot be stable.
+In addition to this constraint we have the length constraint (Eq.~\ref{eq:length-constraint}), the angle constraint (Eq.~\ref{eq:angle-constraint}), the manipulability constraint (Eq.~\ref{eq:manipulability-constraint}), and the stability constraint when interacting with the environment.
+For these constraints, it is straightforward to check discretized states for validity.
+When checking the static stability constraint, we first find all supporting nodes by checking a nodes distance from the ground.
+The projected center of mass onto the ground must be within the convex hull formed by the supporting nodes on the ground.

-With all these works, we can efficiently check the state validity and motion validity, and RRT-type approaches can be applied easily.
-Open Motion Planning Library (OMPL) by~\cite{Sucan-ompl-ram-2012} is used to implement RRT for this path planning problem.
+We can efficiently check the state validity and motion validity, and RRT-type approaches can be applied.
+Open Motion Planning Library (OMPL)~\cite{Sucan-ompl-ram-2012} is used to implement RRT for this path planning problem.